wp-plugins/stats/readme.txt

 = 1.8 branch =
 * Fix always-on admin_bar option (reported by sillybean)
+* Send more post data to the API (no content or passwords)

 = 1.8.1 =
 * Drop SSL from server-to-server requests for stats reports